Huawei P20 Pro in review: The camera leader goes independent

 Conclusion: the camera smartphone 2018

-It was not for nothing that the Huawei P20 Pro from DXOMark awarded with a score of 109 as the best smartphone camera.
+It is not for nothing that the Huawei P20 Pro from DXOMark awarded the best smartphone camera with a score of 109.
 In terms of the camera, it scores well both in poor light during the day and at night.
 I was also impressed by the lossless 5x zoom.
-Apart from that, the smartphone offers despite the old Prozessor has enough power for everyday use: apps start quickly, there are no crashes and all current games run on the highest settings.
-I was also really surprised by the speakers this year - a big improvement compared to previous Huawei smartphones.
+Apart from that, the smartphone offers enough power for everyday use despite the old processor: apps start quickly, there are no crashes and all current games run at the highest settings.
+The speakers also really surprised me this year - a big improvement compared to previous Huawei smartphones.

-Points are deducted for the missing wireless charging.
-At this price of the P20 Pro something should already be in there.
-You can turn a blind eye to the really smooth back, through which the P20 stands out Pro often already self-employed (hence the title, by the way) and fell to the floor.
+However, there are points deducted for the lack of wireless charging.
+At this price, the P20 Pro should have something like that.
+You can turn a blind eye to the really slippery back, which has often caused the P20 Pro to move on its own. (hence the title, by the way) and fell to the floor.
 For the current price of around 700 euros, initially 900 euros RRP, you should also consider buying a case.

-What I noticed negatively was the loudspeaker together with the microphone.
-Whenever I activated the loudspeaker and moved a little away from the smartphone, the person I was talking to could no longer understand me.
-This is probably due to the noise canceling of the P20 being set too high Pro.
-However, this error could have been fixed.
+Another negative thing I noticed was the loudspeaker and the microphone.
+Whenever I activated the loudspeaker and moved away from the smartphone, the person I was talking to could no longer understand me.
+This is probably due to the P20 Pro's noise cancellation being set too high.
+However, this problem could have been fixed.

 However, if you don't take photos so much with your smartphone or don't value the camera so much, the OnePlus 6 could be the better and cheaper alternative.
 But which smartphone you ultimately decide on should be decided by everyone according to their own taste and budget.